Blogging has come a long way in the past few years.

 - Charge an onboarding fee to weed out freeloaders.
 Now there is nothing wrong in being a freeloader, but if you really want people who are serious about your niche and are action takers, it’s best to charge some fee, to begin with.
 Once you have an engaged following, you can pitch affiliate products or your own products.

 Stacking Your Income Sources

 In the above sections, I have covered some ways of making money from your blog.
 There could be other ways as well.

 As a blog owner, you may want to maximize the monetization potential of your blog.
-The best way to do this is stack multiple techniques in one blog and experiment a little.
+The best way to do this is to stack multiple techniques in one blog and experiment a little.